TAI Pelikan

-TAI Pelikan, aka IHA-X2, is a radio-controlled reconnaissance, surveillance and target acquisition drone.
+TAI Pelikan, IHA-X2, is a radio-controlled reconnaissance, surveillance and target acquisition drone.
 Designed, developed and built by Turkish Aerospace Industries (TAI), the unmanned aerial vehicle (UAV) is a half scale model of the tactical drone TAI Baykuş air platform.

 It was produced as a training and bridge platform to the TAI Baykuş.

 Pelikan is the Turkish word for species pelican.
 TAI has some other UAV's named after birds.

 Development

 The shoulder-winged UAV has all composite material airframe with metal twin tail booms.
 The drone is propelled by two 2-cylinder 2-stroke gasoline engines of type Zenoah G38 from Japan with 4 x 2.2 hp power.
 There exist two versions of TAI Pelikan related to propeller configuration, a pusher and a tractor aircraft.
 The drone carries a two-axis gimbaled EO/IR camera, which relays its video in real-time telemetry.
 Its guidance/tracking takes place fully autonomous based on INS/GPS integrated waypoint navigation system.
 Take off and landing of the drone is accomplished in conventional way on wheels.